 How to work with (and manage) Collaborators

-When working with me, it’s important to create a stable work environment; Collaborators like stability and avoid risky situations.
+When working with me, it’s important to create a stable work environment; Collaborators like stability, and generally avoid risky situations.
 Although I love finding ways to improve, I prefer to have less change going on in my environment.
 I’m fine with having varied work and changing priorities, but moving my desk around or frequently changing my team members would leave me feeling unsettled, so give me time to accept change.

 Collaborators like to keep it friendly.
 We are open people who love working with others, and we will avoid situations that involve any sort of competitive pressure.

 Understanding that Patience is my strongest drive has helped me accept change better.
 It’s helped me understand why I sometimes feel more strongly about change than others.
-I’ve learned what skills are my strongest and which I need to work on.
+I’ve learned what skills are my strongest, and which I need to work on.
 When certain decisions make me feel uneasy, I remember my drives and it helps me find peace with the uncertainty.